Self-Organization and Artificial Life: Domains

-Physical hardware has the strong advantage that the physical characteristics of the system (dynamics, sensor performance, actuator noise profiles, etc.)\ are by definition realistic, whereas simulations are necessarily simplified and typically fail to capture phenomena that only become evident through material experimentation \citep{BrooksMataric1993,Jakobi1997,RubensteinEtAl2014}.
+Hardware has the strong advantage that the physical characteristics of the system (dynamics, sensor performance, actuator noise profiles, etc.)\ are by definition realistic, whereas simulations are necessarily simplified and typically fail to capture phenomena that only become evident through material experimentation \citep{BrooksMataric1993,Jakobi1997,RubensteinEtAl2014}.
 Conversely, while simulation can readily handle very large numbers of agents, hardware considerations (cost, space, scalability of operation, etc.) have traditionally limited hard ALife studies to using a small number of robots.
-In some scenarios, self-organizing phenomena of interest do not necessarily require a large number of robots; when the mechanism for coordination is based on \emph{stigmergy} (persistent information left in a shared environment), the important element is a large number of interactions between robot and environment, and even a single robot could suffice \citep{BeckersEtAl2000,WerfelEtAl2014}.
+In some scenarios, self-organizing phenomena of interest do not necessarily require many robots.
+When the mechanism for coordination is based on \emph{stigmergy} (persistent information left in a shared environment), the important element is a large number of interactions between robots and environment, and even a single robot could suffice to generate complex patterns \citep{BeckersEtAl2000,WerfelEtAl2014}.
 More recently, hardware advances have made it possible to conduct physical experiments with robots in numbers exceeding a thousand \citep{RubensteinEtAl2014}.